Those who are leading and transforming major public galleries, museums and institutions across the globe.

 Frances Morris joined Tate as a curator in 1987 and worked her way up through the institution until she became first woman director of Tate Modern in 2016.
 In 2000, when the gallery first opened, Frances played a pivotal role in the early development of the gallery.
 Her controversial curatorial decisions as Head of Displays (such as displaying works thematically instead of chronologically, with contemporary artworks sitting alongside the works of Monet, Matisse and Picasso), transformed the way that museums presented the story of art.

-During her successful career at Tate Frances has made it her mission to broaden and diversify the gallery’s international, non-Western collection, celebrate women artists, introduce more live and performance art and ensure that Tate remains at the forefront of pioneering museum display.
+During her successful career at Tate, Frances has made it her mission to broaden and diversify the gallery’s international, non-Western collection, celebrate women artists, introduce more live and performance art and ensure that Tate remains at the forefront of pioneering museum display.
+She was Director of Tate until 2023.

 “A professor at The Courtauld once told me that ‘we are all here to serve artists’.
 This has stayed with me over the years and still guides everything I do.”

-Nicholas Cullinan is an art historian, curator and current Director of the National Portrait Gallery, London.
-He completed his BA, MA and PhD at The Courtauld and his PhD thesis, The Archeology of Knowledge: Excavating Arte Povera, was supervised by Professor Sarah Wilson.
-During his student days Nicholas worked as a visitor services assistant at the National Portrait Gallery, little knowing that he would later become its director, aged just 37.
+Nicholas Cullinan OBE is an art historian, curator and current Director of the British Museum, London, which he joined in March of 2024.
+He previously was Director of the National Portrait Gallery.
+Nicholas completed his BA, MA and PhD at The Courtauld and his PhD thesis, The Archeology of Knowledge: Excavating Arte Povera, was supervised by Professor Sarah Wilson.
+During his student days, he worked as a visitor services assistant at the National Portrait Gallery, little knowing that he would later become its director, aged just 37.
 Nicholas has been responsible for leading a £35.5m transformation of the gallery, with the aim of making it “more relevant, more open and more accessible.”

-Prior to taking the helm at the National Portrait Gallery, Nicholas worked in some of the most prestigious museums and galleries in the world, including the Guggenheim museums in Bilbao, New York and Venice and curatorial roles at Tate Modern and The Metropolitan Museum of Art in New York.
+Prior to taking the helm at the British Museum, Nicholas worked in some of the most prestigious museums and galleries in the world, including the Guggenheim museums in Bilbao, New York and Venice and curatorial roles at Tate Modern and The Metropolitan Museum of Art in New York.

 During the course of his career Nicholas has curated highly acclaimed exhibitions, including Henri Matisse: The Cut-Outs at Tate Modern, which was one of the most successful exhibitions in the gallery’s history.